 Prescription drug misuse often begins with someone getting a prescription for a potentially addictive drug for a reasonable purpose.
 For example, someone may be given an opioid pain reliever after a surgery or injury.
 They take it for pain management in the beginning, but they soon become addicted.
 Dependence can occur when someone takes a prescription for so long that their body becomes dependent on it to function.
 They may also become physically and psychologically addicted.
 Other causes of prescription drug abuse are related to the ease of access to these drugs.
 The number of prescriptions given out by doctors has been increasing since the 1990s.

 Prescription drugs can be misused in many different ways.
 Examples include:

 Many of these drugs come in pill forms meant to be taken orally.
-However, there are ways these pills can be modified to enhance their effects.
 Snorting prescription pills is a common method of misuse, especially in the case of stimulants like Adderall and Ritalin.
-Another method is injecting prescription pills, which is often done with opioids.
+Another method is injecting prescription pills, which is sometimes done with opioids.
 Injection creates an increased risk of infections, and needle sharing can pass along diseases such as HIV and hepatitis.
-Prescription drugs can also be smoked to enhance their effects.
+Prescription drugs are also smoked to enhance their effects.

 Prescription Drug Addiction Statistics

 There is a growing prescription drug problem in America.
 In 2017, 18 million people reported misusing prescription medications at least once in the past year, which is roughly 6% of the population of people aged 12 or older.